-Interaction between two neighboring eigenvalues can be qualitatively understood by effective small matrices~\cite{Hamazaki20}.
-When two eigenvalues get close to each other on a variation of parameters, the interaction between them can be studied by nearly degenerate perturbation theory~\cite{haake1991quantum}.
-The nature of the interaction is generally determined by symmetry such as TRS and pH.
-To see the influence of symmetry on the interaction between eigenvalues in each of the seven symmetry classes, we require the two adjacent eigenvalues to be both real or complex conjugate to each other.
+Interactions between two neighboring eigenvalues can be qualitatively understood by effective small matrices~\cite{Hamazaki20}.
+When two eigenvalues get close to each other by the change of parameters, the interactions between them can be studied by nearly degenerate perturbation theory~\cite{haake1991quantum}.
+The strength of the interactions is generally determined by symmetry such as TRS and pH.
+To see the influence of symmetry in each of the seven symmetry classes, we consider the two adjacent eigenvalues that are either both real or complex conjugate to each other.
 Then, we project the variation of a full Hamiltonian onto a smaller space spanned by eigenvectors that belong to the two adjacent eigenvalues.
 The small Hamiltonians thus obtained take forms of either $2\times2$ matrix or $4\times4$ matrix, depending on the presence of the Kramers degeneracy.
-The symmetry class of the small matrix is the same as the full Hamiltonian.
+The symmetry classes of the small matrices are the same as the full Hamiltonians.

 The small matrices in the seven symmetry classes are of the following forms,